What is the Scrabble Word Finder?

 When was Scrabble Invented?

-Scrabble was invented during the Great Depression in 1933 by Alfred Butts, an out-of-work New York architect.
+The Scrabble board game was invented during the Great Depression in 1933 by Alfred Butts, an out-of-work New York architect.
 Butts partnered with entrepreneur James Brunot, who christened the fledgling board game with a catchy name, "Scrabble," and trademarked it in 1948.
 After many decades of being distributed by game manufacturer Selchow & Righter and J.W.
 Spear, Scrabble is now distributed in the U.S. by Hasbro and, in the rest of the world, by Mattel.

 The game is played with tiles printed with letters, which you place on a gameboard to create words.
 Each letter carries a number value, and at the end of the game, these numbers are added up to reveal your total points.
 The highest number of points wins.
 Easy peasy, right?

-Not by a longshot!
+Well, not really...
 When played competitively, Scrabble can be as complicated as chess, and as cutthroat and contentious as a million-dollar poker tournament or gold medal hockey game.

 How did Scrabble Word Finder start?